Tony Cook – Schools and Youth

 Tony is a registered primary school teacher with a major in early childhood education and has been a deputy principal and taught in schools and preschools in Queensland and the United Kingdom.
 Tony holds a Bachelor of Education degree from the Queensland University of Technology.
 In October 2013 Tony was made an Honorary Fellow of the Australian Council for Education Leaders and in January 2014 he was awarded a Public Service Medal for outstanding public service, especially in driving schools policy and funding reform in Australia.

 Robert Griew – Higher Education, Research and International

-Robert has a bachelor’s degree in health science and education, a master’s degree in public health and will shortly complete a graduate economics degree at ANU.
+Robert has a bachelor’s degree in health science and education, a master’s degree in public health and a graduate economics degree from the Australian National University.

 Dr Subho Banerjee – Skills and Training